-This page holds the latest information for our staff and students in relation to Brexit.
+This page holds the latest information for our staff in relation to Brexit.
+For information for students please go here.
 This page will regularly be checked to ensure it is up to date.
-Frequently Asked Questions are available below, if however you have any further queries, members of staff should contact or email HR Advice with your concern, students should contact AskUs in the first instance.
+Frequently Asked Questions are available below, if however you have any further queries, members of staff should contact or email HR Advice with your concern, students should contact AskUs in the first instance

 Please be assured that the University will continue through its representative body to lobby and work with Parliament and policymakers to ensure the best outcome for UK higher education post Brexit.

 You can also see many relevant Frequently Asked Questions on the Universities UK (UUK) website by clicking here at http://www.universitiesuk.ac.uk/policy-and-analysis/brexit/Pages/brexit-faqs.aspx